Reimagining Our Libraries

 The Fox Library is a neighborhood hub that many consider an extension of their living room or playroom.
 The Friends of Fox formed to support the facility through a budget crisis over a decade ago and the branch has seen modest improvements–and a lot of foot traffic–in the years since.
 The Fox has a nostalgia factor of mid-century modern charm, a great collection of materials for all ages, and the ever-popular Little Fox Shop.
 Imagine a modernized branch library with a community room you could access in a wheelchair or motorized scooter, or with a stroller.

-We are grateful to have the Arlington Libraries Foundation, the Friends of the Robbins Library, the Friends of Fox Library and many other supporters to help us eventually make these visions a reality.
+We are grateful to have the support of the Arlington Libraries Foundation, the Friends of the Robbins Library, the Friends of Fox Library and many other advocates to help us eventually make these visions a reality.